You are here: Urology Textbook > Surgery (procedures) > TURP

 Signs and symptoms of the TUR syndrome:

 Signs and symptoms of a TUR syndrome are confusion, nausea and vomiting, arterial hypertension, bradycardia, pulmonary edema, and impaired vision.
-Frequency 2%, risk factors for a TUR syndrome are a prostate volume over 45 ml, resection time over 90 min, and height of the irrigation fluid over 70 cm.
+The frequency is 2%, and the risk factors for TUR syndrome are a prostate volume over 45 ml, a resection time over 90 min, and the height of the irrigation fluid over 70 cm.

 Diagnosis and therapy of the TUR syndrome: